-Article 53 of the AI Act requires providers of general-purpose AI models to ``draw up and make publicly available a sufficiently detailed summary about the content used for training''.\footnote{European Union, ``Regulation (EU) 2024/1689 of the European Parliament and of the Council on the AI Act,'' 2024.
-Available: \href{https://eur-lex.europa.eu/eli/reg/2024/1689/oj}{https://eur-lex.europa.eu/eli/reg/2024/1689/oj}} However, the notion of a ``sufficiently detailed summary'' remains vague and open to interpretation, leading to concerns about its practical implementation.
+Article 53 of the European Union's AI Act, for instance, requires providers of general-purpose AI models to ``draw up and make publicly available a sufficiently detailed summary about the content used for training''.\footnote{European Union, ``Regulation (EU) 2024/1689 of the European Parliament and of the Council on the AI Act,'' 2024. \href{https://eur-lex.europa.eu/eli/reg/2024/1689/oj}{https://eur-lex.europa.eu/eli/reg/2024/1689/oj}.} However, the notion of a ``sufficiently detailed summary'' remains vague and open to interpretation, leading to concerns about its practical implementation.